cjlee112/pygr/doc/rest/reference/seqdb.rst

    THIS METHOD IS DEPRECATED, because it is restricted to assuming that all sequence dictionaries it contains are of a single class.
-We recommend that you instead save it to pygr.Data, or pickle it directly using pygr.Data.dumps().
+We recommend that you instead save it to worldbase, or pickle it directly using :func:`metabase.dumps()`.

    Save a header file for this union, to reopen later.
    It saves the separator character, and a list of prefixes